 - Using Connection: Choose the connection to use.
 This is relevant if multiple Google connections are set up in Connections.

 - File Location: Type the folder path and filename/extension of the file containing the data to be synced.
 Omit the top-level Shared Drive directory and include only subfolders (if any), plus the file name and extension (if applicable).
+This is only relevant if your spreadsheet is located in a sub-folder of your Google Drive.
+Use the following format: "FolderName/Folder2/SpreadsheetFolder"

 - Refresh Frequency: Choose the frequency at which the data in the data source will be synced with the data in the hosted file on Google Drive.
 The maximum frequency is 15 minutes.